sielerjm/michaelsieler/Experience/experience.rst

 Summary
 -------

-* Microbiome data scientist with 5 years of experience developing molecular, computational and statistical approaches to elucidate the underlying mechanisms of the gut microbiome and how they influence host health
+* Microbiome scientist with 5+ years of experience developing molecular, computational, and statistical research methods
-* Advanced statistical analysis to drive research experiments forward
+* Robust data analytic skills in multivariate statistics and machine learning to drive research experiments forward
 * Demonstrated abilities to collaborate and take leadership in cross-laboratory experiments
-* Experienced in written and oral communication across various audiences from academics and students to members of the public
+* Experienced in written and oral communication across scientific and public audiences

 Education